Regency architecture: Houses

-Many buildings of the Regency style have a white painted stucco facade and an entryway to the main front door (usually coloured black) which is framed by two columns.
+Many buildings of the Regency style have a white painted stucco façade and an entryway to the main front door (usually coloured black) which is framed by two columns.
 In town centres the dominance of the terraced house continued, and crescents were especially popular.
 Elegant wrought iron balconies and bow windows came into fashion as part of this style.
 Further out of town the suburban "villa" detached house was popular in a range of sizes.
 Whereas most earlier Georgian housing for the middle classes had little ornament, the Regency period brought modest architectural pretensions to a much wider range of buildings, in a relaxed and confident application of the classical tradition as filtered through Palladianism.

 For large country houses a range of picturesque styles were available, and the Gothic Revival was gathering strength, with many architects able to turn to different styles as their patron required.
 Ashridge (to 1817), Belvoir Castle and Fonthill Abbey (to 1813, now demolished), were all by James Wyatt, whose late career specialized in extravagant Gothic houses.
 Sezincote House (1805), designed by Samuel Pepys Cockerell, is a Neo-Mughal country house for a "nabob" returned from British India.
 Brighton Pavilion (to 1822) by John Nash, the seaside home of the Prince Regent, is Indian on the exterior, but the interiors include attempts at a Chinese style by Frederick Crace.

 Churches

-Until the Church Building Act of 1818, church building had been at a very low ebb for over 50 years.
+Until the Church Building Act 1818, church building had been at a very low ebb for over 50 years.
 The Act allocated some public money for new churches required to reflect changes in population, and a commission to allocate it.
 Building of Commissioners' churches gathered pace in the 1820s, and continued until the 1850s.
 The early churches, falling into the Regency period, show a high proportion of Gothic Revival buildings, along with the classically inspired.
 Strict Greek Revival buildings were mixed with those continuing the modified Baroque and Roman Neoclassical traditions.